thealanle/csv-merge/README.md

 # csv-merge
-A tool for merging data in .csv files.
+A tool for parsing and repackaging text-formatted EMR data.

 <!-- ### Usage
 csv-merge.py allows csv  -->